tsukuyomi-rs/tsukuyomi/README.md

 * Support for both TCP and Unix domain socket
 * Custom error handling
 * Basic support for Cookie management
-* Middleware support
+* Middlewares
+* Embedded WebSocket handling

 The following features does not currently implemented but will be supported in the future version:

 * Custom session storage
 * Authentication
-* Embedded WebSocket handling

 ## Documentation